jordan-public/dual-rollup-zk-opt/README.md

 > Example (this is a real example): Tornado.cash
 >
 > This is the most popular practical zero-knowledge web3 application.
 The user obtains privacy by hiding the trace of asset transfers via smart contracts that serve the purpose of "mixers".
 The user can deposit assets (1 ETH, for example) into one of it's smart contracts and generate a proof of deposit $p$.
 > This deposit can be withdrawn into any (unrelated) address, but to assure that the withdrawal is allowed only once per deposit, the contract will dispense the funds (the 1 ETH in our example) upon successful verification of the proof of deposit, along with a "nullifier".
-The nullifier is a shorter unique representation of the proof $p$, and it is recorded into the contract upon withdrawal in order to prevent the user from withdrawing the same deposited funds more than once.
+The nullifier is recorded upon withdrawal in order to prevent the user from withdrawing the same deposited funds more than once.
 >
-> In this example, the secret input $I_{private}$ is the deposit transaction, and the public input the (Boolean) fact that the deposit was actually made.
+> In this example, the secret input $I_{private}$ is the deposit transaction, and the public input the root of the Merkle Tree of nullifiers.

 Some-Knowledge proofs are practical for blockchain use cases where the prover is off-chain, while the verifier is on-chain.